comp426-2022-fall/a99-team-17/README.md

 # a99-team-17 Final Project
-Team 17's final project
+Group 17's final project

 ## Summary:

-COMP426 final project template boilerplate.
-All your code and documentation goes here.
-Change this text to be a brief description of your final project.
-Put the name of your project in the header above.
-You will change everything below to be the main technical documentation, as outlined below.
+COMP 426 final project for group 17.
+This project allows users to keep track of their daily tasks.
+With an account, users can quickly add a task to their list.

 ## Setup Instructions
 1. To install, clone the repository and run `npm install` inside the directory.
 2. To run, use `npm start`.
 3. Navigate to localhost:5555/

+## Demo

 ## First steps